 Their commander is Lt Col John Campbell of Manmore, who I have shown in his 64th Foot (Loudoun’s Highlanders) uniform.
 He is a converted Strelets Swedish Dragoon.

 I also have 2 battalions of Lowland Volunteers, who fought at Falkirk.
 They are all RedBox Loyalist and Milita.
 Some have been converted so that they all have tricorne hats, whilst my Jacobite Lowlanders, from the same figures, all have blue bonnets.
-The 1st Battalion is Glasgow Volunteers, whilst the 2nd Battalion is a mixture of companies from Edinburgh, Stirling and Paisley.
+The larger battalion in the foreground is the 1st Battalion is Glasgow Volunteers, whilst the smaller 2nd Battalion is a mixture of companies from Edinburgh, Stirling and Paisley.
 Both battalions are carrying old Covenanter Colours.

 They are commanded by Lt Col the Earl of Home (Scots Guards).
 He is a converted Strelets Swedish Dragoon.